 The objective of Vaisala’s risk management is to identify and manage material risks related to strategy implementation and business operations.
-Vaisala has a Risk Management Policy, which has been approved by the Board of Directors and which covers the company’s strategic, operational, hazard, and financial risks.
+Vaisala’s Risk Management Policy, approved by the Board of Directors, covers the company’s strategic, operational, hazard, and financial risks.
 The policy aims to ensure the safety of the company’s personnel, operations, and products as well as the continuity and compliance of business operations.

-The Board of Directors defines and approves risk management principles and policies and assesses the effectiveness of risk management.
+The Board of Directors defines and approves risk management principles and assesses the effectiveness of risk management.
 The Audit Committee reviews compliance with Risk Management Policy and processes.
-Vaisala’s Risk Management Steering Group comprises key internal stakeholders.
-The Steering Group is responsible for the operational oversight of the risk management process and for assuring that all significant risks are identified and reported and that risks are acted upon on all necessary organizational levels and in all geographical locations.
+Vaisala’s Risk Management Steering Group is responsible for the operational oversight of risk management and assures that all significant risks are identified and reported and that risks are acted upon in the appropriate manner.

-Risk management is integrated into key business processes and operations.
-This is accomplished by incorporating applicable risk identification, assessment, management, and risk reporting actions into the core processes.
+Risk management is integrated into key business processes and operations by incorporating risk identification, assessment, management, and risk reporting actions into the core processes.
 The most significant risks are reported to the Vaisala Management Group quarterly and to the Audit Committee annually.

 On an individual level, personnel risks relate to occupational health and occupational accidents.
-On corporate level, the risks are related to the company’s ability to retain and attract new talents.
-These risks are controlled through Vaisala’s occupational health and safety system and its continuous development.
-We also support the well-being of our employees, provide purposeful work, learning opportunities, and an equal work environment, as well as monitor employee satisfaction.Respecting human rights and preventing corruption and bribery
+On corporate level, the risks are related to the company’s ability to retain and attract talent.
+These risks are controlled through continuous development of Vaisala’s occupational health and safety system, support for the well-being of our employees, monitoring employee satisfaction, as well as providing purposeful work, learning opportunities, and an equal work environment.Respecting human rights and preventing corruption and bribery